deathscreton/chip8/README.md

 # chip8
-A chip8 emulator coded in C++ using SFML 2.5.1.
+A Chip8/SCHIP8 emulator coded in C++ using SFML 2.5.1.

 The functionality of the core emulator is there.
-It will run Chip8 games and control them, and make a beep noise when appropriate.
-SCHIP functionality is currenty in development.
+It will run Chip8 and SCHIP games and control them, and make a beep noise when appropriate.
 To load a ROM, either drag and drop a ROM file onto the exe, or open run the "Chip8 Emulator.exe" file and provide the program with a absolute pathfile: "C:\Roms\INVADERS.c8".
 The extension of the file does not matter.
+Do not include any quotes in the path.

 You control the program using the keys below: